- Writing Support

 - M-Write Fellows Program

 - First-Year Writing Requirement

 Students who want to be admitted to a closed WRITING course should add themselves to the waitlist and attend the first day of class.
 When a seat becomes available prior to the first day of classes, students will receive permission to register via email according to the criteria below.
 Once class permission is granted, students will have 48 hours to register for the class.
 If students do not register within 48 hours, they lose their place on the waitlist and the next priority student will be issued permission to register.
 Once classes begin students will only have 24 hours to register or they lose their place on the waitlist.

 Students are issued permission to register based upon a variety of criteria depending upon which class they have waitlisted.

-- WRITING 100 and 120: Students waitlisted for WRITING 100 or 120 who have a higher number of credit hours, have not yet fulfilled their First-Year Writing Requirement, and attend the first two class meetings will be given priority.
+- WRITING 120: Students waitlisted for WRITING 120 who have a higher number of credit hours, have not yet fulfilled their First-Year Writing Requirement, and attend the first two class meetings will be given priority.
 All other students will be notified based on their position on the waitlist.

 - WRITING 201: Students waitlisted for WRITING 201 courses will be notified based on their position on the waitlist and their attendance at the first class meeting.

 Please note: Students may not add a one-credit mini course after the second class meeting.